janpetzold/az305-learning/README.md

 JIT (just in time) network access lets you lock down inbound traffic to your virtual machines.

+Azure Bastion is generally recommended for persistant access to VM via SSH/RDP (no Public IP needed), JIT for temporary access.

 To analyze Network Traffic in VMs use Azure Network Watcher IP Flow Verify which allows you to detect traffic filtering issues at a VM level.
+Network Watcher Traffic Analytics focuses on network activity across subscriptions, hot spots, regions.

 # Operational Excellence